-As a small business owner, you may be asking "starting in 2014, do I have to provide health insurance to employees?"
+As a small business owner, you may be asking, "do I have to provide health insurance to employees?"
 No business has to offer health insurance.
 However, the Affordable Care Act includes a mandate for certain large employers (with over 50 full time equivalent employees) to either offer qualified and affordable health benefits, or pay a tax penalty.
 This is commonly referred to as the employer mandate, “play or pay” requirement, or employer shared responsibility.

 It is important for your business to understand whether you are defined as an applicable large employer by the IRS, as the mandate and employer tax penalties only apply to your business if you are an applicable large employer.